Exabyte-io/documentation/docs/billing/pricing-and-service-levels.md

 Here's how it works:

-1. Upon signup service level is set to `Promo`.
+1. Upon signing up the service level is initially set to `Promo`.
 2. When user provides a payment method, purchases allocation and pays the minimum amount ($50) the service level is set to `Advanced`
 3. When/if user pays in excess of $500 instead, service level is set to `Pro`
 4. Users with a valid payment method can create [**organizations**](/organizations/overview.md):